Aaron98990/ways-of-the-game/goals.md

 > If the ball becomes defective at a kick-off, goal kick, corner kick, free kick, penalty kick or throw-in, the restart is retaken.
 >
 > If the ball becomes defective during a penalty kick or kicks from the penalty mark as it moves forward and before it touches a player, crossbar or goalposts the penalty kick is retaken.
+> - Law 2.2 Replacement of a defective ball

 > The ball is out of play when:
 > - it touches a match official, remains on the field of play and: